Marjorie Taylor Greene's candidacy challenged at hearing

 Associated Press

-When Greene entered the hearing room shortly before the proceeding began, dozens of her supporters in the room clapped and cheered loudly until a state trooper told them to be quiet.
+Greene met with Trump about making objections to certain states’ electoral votes because of concerns about voter fraud, Bopp said.
+At the time of the riot, she was in a dark hallway at the Capitol urging people via social media to be safe and remain calm, he said.

-U.S. Rep. Matt Gaetz, a Florida Republican and frequent Greene ally, was also in attendance and sat in the front row, just behind Greene and her lawyers.
+Dozens of Greene supporters attended the hearing, including U.S. Rep. Matt Gaetz, a Florida Republican and frequent Greene ally.

 In fact, the challenge to Greene’s eligibility to run for reelection was filed by five voters who live in her district, and the procedure for such a challenge is outlined in Georgia law.